 What’s up everyone!
-I’ve had the showerhead, Nebia By MOEN Quatro handshower, for about 6 months now.
+I’ve had the showerhead, Nebia Corre Shower Head (formerly Nebia Moen Quattro Handshower), for over 6 months now.
 I’m going to tell you my experience with the installation and how it’s held up since.

 I personally am a very handy person when it comes to replacing or installing new things around the home.
 I have a wife, a 7 year old son and a 5 year old daughter, so it can get a little hectic around the house.

 And so, I decided to replace the kid’s bathroom shower head with the Nebia By Moen Quatro handshower.
 I chose Moen because they are well-known and make good products.
 Furthermore, I have a Moen faucets in my kitchen and bathroom sinks as well as the other showerheads I use in my bathroom.